 NOAA's Climate Prediction Center in Washington D.C. routinely monitors the latest forecast results from several ENSO models.
 The PROGNOSTIC DISCUSSION FOR LONG-LEAD OUTLOOKS outlines the these results.

-The rainfall predictions for American Samoa and surrounding islands are:
+The rainfall predictions for American Samoa and the region through December 2000 are:

 - sources: UOG-WERI and PEAC